This Sourdough Banana Bread is made with discard, so it’s a wonderful way to use up any extra starter you have hanging around!

 Gently fold in the chocolate chips.

-Bake in a greased and floured loaf pan at 350°F for 60-70 minutes, or until a toothpick inserted in the center comes out clean.
+Bake in the prepared loaf pan in the preheated oven for 60-70 minutes, or until a toothpick inserted in the center comes out clean.

 Don’t over-bake it or (obviously) it will be dry!